-Networking, if done properly, is never taken as a negative.
-You network with anyone within these firms regardless of whether they are involved in recruiting or consulting resume screening.
+I suggest you network with anyone within a management consulting firm regardless of whether they are involved in recruiting or consulting resume screening.

 Your goal is not to contact people who can help you in recruiting.